-A decision where an exam candidate may be approved alternative rooming arrangements, e.g. a room for a smaller group of candidates with similar needs (formerly known as separate invigilation) will be made by the ALS lead/SENCo The decision will be based on:
+A decision where an exam candidate may be approved alternative rooming arrangements, e.g. a room for a smaller group of candidates with similar needs will be made by the SENCo/Exams Manager.
+The decision will be based on:

-- whether the candidate has a substantial and long term impairment which has an adverse effect; and - the candidate's normal way of working within the centre [AA 5.16] - whether alternative rooming arrangements reflect the candidate's normal way of working in internal school tests and mock examinations as a consequence of a long term medical condition or long term social, mental or emotional needs - whether the candidate's difficulties are established within the centre - whether the candidate's difficulties are known to a Form Tutor, a Head of Year, the SENDCo or a senior member of staff with pastoral responsibilities - whether the candidate is at a substantial disadvantage when compared with other non-disabled candidates undertaking the assessment and it would be reasonable in all the circumstances to provide the arrangement
+- whether the candidate has a substantial and long term impairment which has an adverse effect; and - the candidate's normal way of working within the centre [AARA 5.16] - whether alternative rooming arrangements reflect the candidate's normal way of working in internal school tests and mock examinations as a consequence of a long term medical condition or long term social, mental or emotional needs

+- whether the candidate's difficulties are established within the centre - whether the candidate's difficulties are known to a Form Tutor, a Head of Year, the SENDCo or a senior member of staff with pastoral responsibilities - whether the candidate is at a substantial disadvantage when compared with other non-disabled candidates undertaking the assessment and it would be reasonable in all the circumstances to provide the arrangement